regnilk/bs-modal-laravel/readme.md

 - **comment** : If set to true, you will have à textarea in the modal to leave a comment.

+The default value is set to false.

+- **commentRequired** : If set to true, indicates that the comment is required

-The dafault value is set to false.
+The default value is set to false.

 - **outline** : If set to true, all the buttons will be displayed in outline mode.
 The header colors will also be inverted.